NativeScript/docs-v7/docs/runtimes/ios/how-to/debug-ios-runtime.md

 > **WARNING**: Make sure your environment fulfills all the requirements mentioned in [ios-runtime ](https://github.com/NativeScript/ios-runtime)'s README.

-###1.Create a cmake-build folder in the already cloned ios runtime repo
+###1.Create a cmake-build folder in the already cloned ios runtime repository

 `cd ios-runtime`